jgraley/inferno-cpp2v/readme.txt

     There is a "standard makefile" C++ project in inferno-cpp2v/trunk/eclipse Note that IDE integration is not officially supported for Inferno.

+How to check out:

+Inferno is hosted at Sourceforge in a Subversion repository.
+You can get it using:

+svn co https://inferno-cpp2v.svn.sourceforge.net/svnroot/inferno-cpp2v inferno-cpp2v

 How to build:

 On a Debian/Ubuntu system, you need approximately the following apt packages: